 - Scoop cauliflower by tablespoonful into each quarter of squash.
 Top with cheese and place in oven to bake for 10 minutes.
 At the end of ten minutes, broil for 5 minutes to brown the cheese.

 - Remove from oven and let cool 5 minutes.
 Top with green onions, bacon, and drizzle with bacon drippings (if desired).
 Serve warm and enjoy. note: Store any leftovers in a container in refrigerator up to one week.

 The basic tools you’ll need to prep is a skillet, steamer basket, large pot, immersion blender (or hand mill / food processor), and oven.
 Simple enough, right?

 I like to keep the whole process streamlined, so while my bacon is cooking I prep the cauliflower.
 Be sure to save those bacon drippings!

-Once all is prepped and cooked, I simply use my immersion blender to whip up those cauliflower florets and milk to get the texture of mashed potatoes.
+Then, once all prepping and cooking is complete, I simply use my immersion blender to whip up those cauliflower florets and milk to get the texture of mashed potatoes.
 Even in the kitchen my motto is still #toolsoverjewels.
 Tools for the win!

 Fill up the squash, top with cheese, and bake until browned and bubbly.
 Easy!

 My kids love these potatoless twice baked potatoes because they not only taste good but are fun to make.
 Who can pass up bacon drippings drizzled over top? mmm… Before you think I’m also nuts for using that, do know that healthy fats from healthily prepared food help create a protective lining to your gut and feed your brain.

 My hope that is that much like my DIY projects that you will be willing to give foods a try.
 You can ask my mother – she always said I was THE PICKIEST EATER on the planet.
 It’s amazing what information can do.